 You will receive:

-- invitation join the BAST Membership where you can meet previous BAST grads, access monthly Ask The Expert webinars, view training videos, connect with other singing teachers, get discounts off BAST and partner events, products and resources, and access to all the trainers for advice and support and more.
+- 12 months Free BAST Membership where you can meet previous BAST grads, attend a monthly Troubleshooting Clinic with a BAST Trainer, gain free access to past and future regular guest expert educational webinars & training videos, connect with other singing teachers, get discounts off BAST and partner events, products and resources, 21 issues of iSingmag, a 14 lesson Vocal Warm Up Course and access to all the trainers for advice and support PLUS more.